-The National Parks Service maintains 23 separate units in the state of California, though the following five national parks in California are some of the most spectacular.
+The National Parks Service maintains 23 separate units in the state of California, and the following five we consider the best national parks in California.

-For road trips to any of these national park, try organizing your trip online to keep your itinerary, maps, and directions all in one place.
+For road trips to any of these national parks, try organizing your trip online to keep your itinerary, maps, and directions all in one place.

 Yosemite National Park